awsdocs/amazon-transcribe-developer-guide/doc_source/channel-id.md

 ### Transcribing multi\-channel audio in a WebSocket stream<a name="channel-id-websocket"></a>

-To identify speakers in WebSocket streams, use the following format to create a pre\-signed URI and start a WebSocket request\.
+To partition channels in WebSocket streams, use the following format to create a pre\-signed URI and start a WebSocket request\.
 Specify `enable-channel-id` as `true` and the number of channels in your stream in `number-of-channels`\.
 A pre\-signed URI contains the information needed to set up bi\-directional communication between your application and Amazon Transcribe\.

 ```
 GET wss://transcribestreaming.us-west-2.amazonaws.com:8443/stream-transcription-websocket